lyuheng/T-FSM/README.md

 ```

 ## Parallel Version
 Under the root directory of the project, execute the following commands to complie.
+If the mined patterns are large (>=6 vertices), we highly suggest users enable #OPTIMIZED_MATCH option, which consumes slightly more memory.
+All frequent patterns are printed with #VERBOSE enabled.
 ```
 cd T-FSM/parallel
 make